Ahmed-Hassan77/Book-Store/README.md

-﻿# 📚 Book-store Web Application
+﻿# 📚 Book-Store Web Application

 This project is a fully functional **Bookstore web application** built using the **ASP.NET Core MVC** framework.
 It provides users with the ability to browse books by genre, add them to a shopping cart, and proceed to checkout — simulating a real-world online bookstore.